Long silenced by fear, Syrians now speak about rampant torture under Assad

 “My screams would go to heaven.
 Once a doctor came down from the fourth floor (to the ground floor) because of my screams,” he said.

 He was also put in “the tire.”
-His legs were bent inside a car tire as interrogators beat his back and feet with a plastic baton.
-When they were done, he said, a guard ordered him to kiss the tire and thank it for teaching him “how to behave.”
-Hajeko was later taken to the notorious Saydnaya Prison, where he was held for six years.
+His legs were bent inside a car tire as interrogators beat his back and feet.
+Afterward, they ordered him to kiss the tire and thank it for teaching him “how to behave.”

 Many prisoners said the tire was inflicted for rule violations — like making noise, raising one’s head in front of guards, or praying – or for no reason at all.